Chavithra/degiro-connector/README.md

 ## 3.2.
 What is the : in_account ?

-The parameter "int_account" is not necessary for login.

-But it is required to do some of the operations available in this connector.
+This "int_account" is required to do most of the operations available in this connector.

+Here are some operations for which "int_account" is not required :
+* Connection
+* Fetch table : ClientDetails
+* Fetch table : Config

 You can get the "int_account" using the "ClientDetails" table, it is the attribute "intAccount".